 And what of the significant portion of attendees who are registered as Democrat voters?
 Were they all there in El Paso just to see their enemy up close?
 Or is something else happening?
 Despite media insistence that there is no crisis on the southern U.S. border, those who live in these areas see a very different picture.
 Whether it is 3,000 unvetted migrants crossing in a single day, or the cartel slaughter taking place just the other side of a dilapidated fence, those on the frontline are facing the heaviest fire.
 And it may be that they have had just about enough.

 One of two things must be true: Either the Hispanic community is starting to lean towards Trump, or the legacy media has decided to give Trump’s campaign manager a free pass.
 It can’t be both; it can’t be neither.
-You decide which is more likely.We value your comments!
-Please weigh in on our comment section below.
+You decide which is more likely.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com